 How Not to Live A Contented Life

-They were the world’s richest couple.
+Adam and Eve were the world’s richest couple.
 They had everything they could think of.
-Adam and Eve lived in a luxury that we can only imagine.
+They lived in a luxury that we can only imagine.
 They had perfect bodies, perfect health, perfect lives.
 They had no need for doctors or gym memberships.

 All because Eve wanted something she shouldn’t have.
 She had not learned how to live a contented life.
 When we covet or envy what others have or what we don’t have, we train our spirits to lust.